theturboturnip/turnip_text/notes/syntax.md

 ```

 Closing the block scope creates a Python `BlockScope` object and pushes it into the next level up, *emitting* it into the document.
+TODO note that this is fully flattened before putting it in the document
 After a `BlockScope` (or any `Block`) is emitted, no content is allowed until the next line.
 It is good practice to leave a blank line between the end of a block scope and the next content, but it is not required.